nojronatron/horned-animals/README.md

 ## Deployment

 This project has a live deployment on [Netlify](https://coruscating-peony-348645.netlify.app/)
-Many thanks to [Netlify](https://www.netlify.com) for making this service available for free!
+Many thanks to [Netlify](https://www.netlify.com) and [GitHub](https://www.github.com) for making these code and site hosting and building services for free to learners and students!

 ## Project Feature Estimates